xp44mm/Notebook/F#/Applied Object-Oriented Programming.md

 #### Subscribing to events

-Finally, to subscribe to a class’s events, use the `AddHandler` method on the event property.
+Finally, to subscribe to a class's events, use the `AddHandler` method on the event property.
 From then on, whenever the event is raised, the delegate you passed to `AddHandler` will be called.

 If you no longer want your event handler to be called, you can call the `RemoveHandler` method.